hayate891/VRTK/DOCUMENTATION.md

 ### Event Payload

- * `uint controllerIndex` - The index of the controller that was used.
+ * `VRTK_ControllerReference controllerReference` - The reference for the controller that was used.
  * `float buttonPressure` - The amount of pressure being applied to the button pressed. `0f` to `1f`.
  * `Vector2 touchpadAxis` - The position the touchpad is touched at. `(0,0)` to `(1,1)`.
  * `float touchpadAngle` - The rotational position the touchpad is being touched at, 0 being top, 180 being bottom and all other angles accordingly. `0f` to `360f`.